 As the situation evolves, our teams will remain flexible in our response and consider providing assistance along the entire continuum of care.

-You can help people affected by COVID-19 in India.
+You can help people affected by COVID-19 in India and Nepal.